 “Can we really build and operate a profitable, competitive network when the incumbent providers, who already have networks and customers, don’t see the business case to invest any further?”

 In answering that question, consider what the traditional approach implies:

-- A driving goal behind building a municipal network is to provide broadband to currently unserved areas.
+- A driving goal behind building a municipal network is to provide broadband to currently unserved or underserved areas.
 These tend to be less densely populated with a higher cost per subscriber, which is why they are not served now, so implicitly you are taking on a market that drives down profitability.

 - In order to make the investment financially viable, you will need to capture market share in the more profitable areas already served, which means directly competing with the incumbent providers.